msmaitran/msmaitran.github.io/aboutme.md

 ### my history

-I previously was an accounting manager for a software company.
+Before I decided to become an Android Developer, I was in the Accounting field.